-Green Business: Is Bitcoin Bad For The Environment?
+Green Business: Is Blockchain And Bitcoin Bad For The Environment?

 If you are like me – you have a number of well meaning friends and associates who will not stop talking about cryptocurrencies such as Bitcoin and why you need to “get in now before it is too late”.
 Whilst I am by no means a financial guru – I am interested in the concept that Bitcoin is not a green business – due to the electricity required to mine new coins.

 If that last sentence sounds like ancient Greek to you – you are not alone!
 So lets have a look at the argument in this blog and see why some people are saying Bitcoin is not sustainable (i.e. from an environmental perspective) or if it counts as a green business.

 Waster is a waste and recycling business in Australia with a real difference – we have a real focus on helping small companies and also helping you with recycling (to become a green business).
 We operate a low cost – online model – so you can check prices and arrange your required bin services all at the click of a mouse button!:

 The mania for cryptocurrency does make me think a bit of the saying ” There is nothing so disturbing to one’s well-being and judgment as to see a friend get rich” – i.e. everyone else seems to be making a packet on these coins but me!